-Symfony IOLs or EDOF lenses are one type of Intraocular lens which is implanted after cataract surgery.
+Symfony IOLs or EDOF lenses are one type of Intraocular lens that we implant after cataract surgery.
 Traditional IOL solutions for treating presbyopia include Multifocals and Trifocals, which work on the principle of simultaneous vision by splitting light into multiple distinct foci, and Accommodative IOLs, which change in shape and power when the ciliary muscle contracts.

-Traditionally with these technologies, the correction of presbyopia is commonly thought of in terms of the distinct distance for which functional vision is provided.
+Traditionally with these technologies, the correction of presbyopia is commonly thought of in terms of the different distances for which functional vision is provided.

-Extended Depth of Focus IOLs are like multifocals but cause lesser halos and focus more for far and intermediate range of vison.
+Extended Depth of Focus IOLs are like multifocals but cause lesser halos and focus more for far and intermediate-range of vision.
 Intermediate being computer working distance.

 Symfony IOL ( Made by J and J Surgicals ) is the first and only presbyopia-correcting extended range of vision IOL.
-It delivers a continuous full range of high quality vision with reduced incidence of halos and glare comparable to a multifocal IOL.
+It delivers a continuous full range of high-quality vision with reduced halos and glare comparable to a multifocal IOL.

-The Symfony lens, which treats presbyopia (age-related long-sightedness) is implanted into the eye during a normal cataract operation.
-In most cases recovery time is minimal, with patients able to return to their usual routine just 24 hours after surgery.
+The Symfony lens, which treats presbyopia (age-related long-sightedness), is implanted into the eye during a regular cataract operation.
+In most cases, recovery time is minimal, with patients able to return to their usual routine just 24 hours after surgery.

-Unlike traditional multifocal lenses, there are much lesser glares or halos with the Symphony lens, no reduction in contrast sensitivity, and it has a special defraction grating, making it similar to a traditional lens implant but with the added benefit of a reading prescription.
+Unlike traditional multifocal lenses, there are much lesser glares or halos with the Symphony lens, no reduction in contrast sensitivity, and a special diffraction grating, making it similar to a traditional lens implant but with the added benefit of a reading prescription.

-There are indian Extended Depth of Focus lenses available too and show very good results.
+Indian Extended Depth of Focus lenses are also available, and they show excellent results.